joekbullard/geodjango-docker/README.md

 # GeoDjango Docker Template
 > A Docker Django project template built upon osgeo/gdal ubuntu image and using PostGIS extension for PostgreSQL to enable geospatial applications.
 It includes a generic user auth model with email login.
+To be used as the base for a development environment for geospatial django applications.

 ## Requirements
 * Docker